 Constructed of tin, St. Peter’s Tin Church Laragh is one of a kind in Co.
 Monaghan and unique on the island of Ireland for its quirky design and carefully considered features.
-It is part of Ireland’s irreplaceable built heritage and was listed as a Building of National Importance by National Inventory of Architectural Heritage in 2014.
+It is part of Ireland’s irreplaceable built heritage and was listed as a Building of National Importance by the National Inventory of Architectural Heritage in 2014.

 For lovers of Country and Western music, go along to see the great sculpture of Big Tom, in the centre of Castleblaney.